Within 30 minutes, half the drug has typically left the body but here are some more general guidelines on how long does heroin stay in your system.

 Since certain organs, such as the kidneys and liver, play a role in removing toxins from your body, their health also impacts how fast this opioid drug is processed.
 The type of drug quality you ingest also plays a role.
 Remember that many drug dealers cut the opioid with other substances to increase their profits, and those particles can increase or decrease the time it takes the drug to go through your body.

-How Do Drug Screen Tests Work?
+How Does Drug Testing Work?

 Tests can be run to see if this illegal substance is in your system on your hair, urine, saliva or blood.
 Blood and saliva tests aren’t the most effective because they typically stop detecting the narcotic within five to six hours after the last use of the drug.
 Urine tests generally detect illicit drug use up to two days, or 48 hours, earlier.